hashicorp-education/learn-vault-docker-lab/README.md

 ### Run a specific Vault version

-Vault Docker Lab tries to keep current and offer the latest available Vault Docker image version, but you can also run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable like this:.
+Vault Docker Lab tries to keep current and offer the latest available Vault Docker image version.
+You can run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable like this:

 ```shell
 TF_VAR_vault_version=1.11.0 make
 ```

-> **Tip**: Vault versions >= 1.11.0 are recommended for ideal Integrated Storage support.
+> **Tip**: Vault versions >= 1.11.0 are ideal for Integrated Storage support.

 ### Run Vault Enterprise